 "The Royal Society encourages scientific investigation and the application of science, especially as may be relevant to the State of Queensland, and seeks to improve communication among scientists and the community."

-The Society takes an interest in all disciplines that adhere to scientific method, including biomedicine and social sciences such as sociology.
+The Society takes an interest in all disciplines that adhere to scientific method, including biomedicine, engineering, social sciences such as sociology, the philosophy of knowledge and science education.
 However, the scope of the annual journal is more limited, given the availability nowadays of a wide range of alternative specialist journals for specific disciplines.
 See Guide to Authors on the Proceedings page.

 It all began here: